t2k/backbone.marionette-RequireJS/readme.md

 I used a [msgBus](https://github.com/t2k/backbone.marionette-RequireJS/blob/master/assetsAMD/js/msgbus.coffee) module that leverages **backbone.Wreqr** events, commands and request/response patterns to facilitate inter-application communication.

 ### CoffeeScript ###
-Switching to coffee-script has made me a javascript __baller__ I knew about coffee-script read a small book about it, but never changed my ways.
-By watching Brian Mann's screencast I became convinced and I can honestly say that I am a __1000%__ better javascript programmer because of it.
+Switching to coffee-script has made me a javascript __BALLER!__ I knew about coffee-script-- read a small book about it, but never changed my ways.
+Watching Brian Mann's screencast convinced me of it's ease of use.
+Now I can honestly say that I am a __1000%__ better javascript programmer because of it.

-So easy to install from the terminal:
+So easy to install from the terminal prompt:
 ~~~
 $ npm install -g coffee-script
 ~~~